IR-WS-TeamProject/LatentSemanticIndexing/README.md

 To learn the model please execute following steps:
 1. Go to ``src/preprocessing/LemmatizationFilePreprocessing``
-2. If you have never used the NLTK stopword removal list and the tokenizer:
+2. If you have never used the NLTK stopword removal list and the tokenizer, follow the subsequet steps.
+Otherwise continue with step 3.

  Execute